Willie Gault: After retiring as a player

-During the late 1980s Willie Gault also owned a trendy upscale clothing boutique in Chicago.

 Gault retired in the early 1990s and is pursuing an acting career in Hollywood.
 He portrayed Willie the Sweeper in the NBC series The Pretender.
 Willie also had an appearance on the sitcom Still Standing playing himself as the father of Tina's friend.
 He had a few appearances on Ned's Declassified School Survival Guide playing himself alongside sportscaster Van Earl Wright and most recently was featured in the series finale.
 He also was in an episode of MTV's Parental Control.
 In Season 4 Episode 8 of Friday Night Lights, the Dillon Lions radio color-man is named Willie Gault as a tribute.

 Gault joined other members of the 1985 Chicago Bears in resurrecting the Super Bowl Shuffle in a Boost Mobile commercial for Super Bowl XLIV.

 Gault has been active at the highest levels of Masters athletics.
 On June 24, 2006, Gault set a world record of 10.72 seconds in the master's 100 meters, in the division for athletes aged 45 to 49.
 On April 26, 2008, Gault (at age 47) set a new world record of 21.80 seconds in the M45-49 age-group for 200m.
-In May 2011, he set world records for the 50-54 age group in the 100-meter (10.88) and 200-meter (22.44) dashes.
+In May 2011, he set world records for the 50–54 age group in the 100-meter (10.88) and 200-meter (22.44) dashes.

 In April 2016, Gault was ordered to pay $206,571 to settle a Securities and Exchange Commission lawsuit regarding his actions in a scheme to inflate share prices of the medical device company Heart Tronics Inc, for which he had been co-CEO.
 Gault was cleared of the most serious fraud charges.

 In November 2016, Gault was inducted into the 2017 class of the Tennessee Sports Hall of Fame.

 Gault was inducted into the Georgia Sports Hall of Fame, in Macon, Georgia, as a member of the 2017 class.

 Gault was inducted into the USATF Masters Hall of Fame in 2019.